 10. Reaching before time:

-To avoid unnecessary stress, reach at the venue 15 mins early, you can evaluate the other employees and their behaviour with each other.
+To avoid unnecessary stress, reach at the venue 15 mins early, you can evaluate the other employees and their behavior with each other.
 You can look at the company brochures and magazines kept in the reception.
 And most importantly it helps to calm your nerves and be ready for the interview.

 11. Be courteous to all: